New Job Seekers Starting Guide

 You will need to do the following to improve your chances of successfully landing a great new job.

-Even if you know what you want to do next, we suggest you attend the Personal Branding forum to address Corporate Culture and its impact on your career.
+Even if you know what you want to do next, we suggest you attend the Career Assessment forum to address Corporate Culture and its impact on your career.
 You’ll be better off avoiding jobs in an uncomfortable environment, and you can often identify those environments before you apply.
+After completing the assessments, we will use Looping Method exercises to identify the questions you need to ask and answer to take your next steps.

 - Start with a Marketing Plan – Job Search Strategies